 The English, French, Italians, and Spanish have provided the most significant influence on architecture in America.
-Because many early settlers of this country came here from England and France, the European styles that dominated early American residential architecture were obviously from England and France.
+Because many early settlers of this country came here from England and France, the European home styles that dominated Early American residential architecture were obviously from England and France.

-English styles include old English (Cotswold), Tudor, Elizabethan, and Georgian.
-English styles can be distinguished from each other by some very specific differences in features.
-However, there are also many features common to all of these styles.
+English styles include old English (Cotswold), Tudor architecture, Elizabethan, and Georgian.
+The features are different, so you can tell apart the styles.
+However, there are also many features common to all of these residential architectural styles.
 For example, English styles all have relatively high-pitched roofs, massive chimneys, light leaded windows, and masonry siding.
-But the Cotswold style is found in small cottages, while the Elizabethan is distinguished by its half-timber construction, the Tudor by its multiple gables, and the Georgian by its classic box form.
+However, the Cotswold style is used on small cottages, while the Elizabethan is distinguished by half-timber construction.
+Tudors stand apart with it’s multiple gables and the classic box form identifies Georgian.
 Within this framework of a general style, English styles can range from the very simple to the very lavish.

-Since the French styles were brought to this country much later than the English styles (from 1700 to 1800), their impact on colonial residential architecture was far less pronounced.
-However, some French styles, such as Regency, mansard, provincial, and chateau, were accepted and used in many areas.
-French provincial architecture was brought to this continent when the French settled Quebec.
-French provincial architecture can be identified by the mansard roof.
-This roof design was developed by the French architect Francois Mansard.
+The French styles came to this country much later than the English styles (from 1700 to 1800).
+French architecture did not sharply impact Colonial residential architecture due to this fact.
+However, the style was used in many areas.
+Regency, mansard, provincial, and chateau were some of those styles.
+French provincial architecture came to this continent when the French settled Quebec.
+The mansard roof identifies French provincial architecture.
+French architect Francois Mansard developed this roof style.
 On the French provincial home, this roof is high-pitched, with steep slopes and with rounded dormer windows projecting from sides.

 Southern European Architecture

 Italian architecture is very similar to Spanish architecture.
 Distinguishing features are the use of columns and arches at a loggia entrance, and windows or balconies opening onto a loggia.
-A loggia is an open passage covered by a roof.
+A roof covered passage is a loggia.
 The use of classical moldings around first-floor windows also help to distinguish the Italian style from the Spanish style of architecture.

-Southern European house designs are also classified as Mediterranean architecture.
+Southern European home styles are also classified as Mediterranean architecture.